josephrmartinez/nineideasfrontend/README.md

 # nineideas frontend README

-**nineideas.net** is a minimalist social network and micro-blogging platform that encourages users to develop a habit of coming up with new ideas each day.
+[**nineideas.net**](https://nineideas.net/) is a minimalist social network and micro-blogging platform that encourages users to develop a habit of coming up with new ideas each day.
 The goal is to maintain a daily streak of developing nine ideas on a new topic every day.
 This project is part of a MERN (MongoDB, Express.js, React, Node.js) application.

-View a short video demo of the site here:
+View a short video demo of the site:

 [![nineideas site demo video](http://img.youtube.com/vi/oy5Wy8Ah7ok/0.jpg)](http://www.youtube.com/watch?v=oy5Wy8Ah7ok "nineideas demo")